galen211/usdc/README.md

 ### Historical Metrics

 Fetch and store the historical supply of USDC on Ethereum in a tibble data frame.
-Note that this function support CoinMetric's definitions for metrics.
-For more information on CoinMetric's API see, https://docs.coinmetrics.io/api/v4
+Note that this function support Coin Metrics' definitions for metrics.
+For more information on Coin Metrics' API see, https://docs.Coin Metrics.io/api/v4
 ```r
 df <- fetch_historical_ethereum(metric = "CapMrktCurUSD")
 tail(df)